Human trafficking in Spain: Protection (2008)

-Prevention
+Prevention (2008)

 Spain sustained efforts to raise awareness about trafficking over the past year.
 The Spanish government instituted a toll-free hotline that offers trafficking victims and false potential victims information.
 Regional offices of the national police conduct quarterly reviews to set goals for combating trafficking and to assess progress.
 Spain has not yet, however, enacted its National Integral Plan Against Trafficking in Persons which was expected to be finalized in 2007.
 The plan includes a government pledge of almost $45 million per year and the dedication of over 200 new police and civil guards to its enforcement.
 Local governments continued demand-reduction campaigns.
 The city of Madrid targeted potential sex solicitors with the slogan, "Do not contribute to the perpetuation of 21st Century Slavery."
 Spanish military troops deploying abroad as international peacekeepers received anti-trafficking training through participation in multilateral training efforts.
 Under the motto "There Are No Excuses", the Spanish government warned travelers against child sex tourism.
 In January 2008, the Ministries of Labor and Social Affairs and Foreign Affairs teamed up with Save the Children to host an international conference on child trafficking, which addressed child sex tourism.